 By the end of June 27040 had reached Swindon Works to have its power unit exchanged with the one from withdrawn 27019.

 Class 26/27s continued to be regular visitors to the Newcastle area, either via the East Coast mainline or from the Carlisle direction.
-On July 17th 26005/06 were sent light to Newcastle to takeover an early afternnon Kings Cross - Dundee parcels.
+On July 17th 26005/06 were sent light to Newcastle to take over an early afternoon Kings Cross - Dundee parcels.
 26005 failed en-route, leaving 26006 to handle the service alone.
 Three days later (20th) 26015 arrived at Newcastle assisting a failed diesel multiple unit ex-Carlisle.

-Withdrawn during August was 27028 and with 27034 was moved to Swindon between September 20th - 27th to provide spares.
-A week later 27040 was noted heading north after the completion of repairs at Swindon.
+Withdrawn 27028 & 27034 were moved to Swindon between September 20th - 27th to provide spares, travelling via the Cumbrian coastal line.
+A week later on October 5th 37058 was noted passing Bescot en-route to Derby with 27040, 08570 & 08808 in tow, presumably following completion of repairs at Swindon Works.

 During October four Class 26s were transferred from Inverness to Haymarket, in replacement Eastfield sent five Class 27s to Inverness, whilst Haymarket sent three.
 Included in these moves were 27004/14, which were transferred for the first time.